Self-Drive Namibia

 Day 9 : Southern Etosha > Eastern Etosha

-Onguma Tented Camp has seven luxury en suite tents, each overlooking the nearby waterhole.
+Your accommodation: Onguma Tented Camp has seven luxury en suite tents, each overlooking the nearby waterhole.
 The main complex, also overlooking the waterhole, includes a reception area, lounge, wine cellar, bar, dining room, and swimming pool.
-Onguma Tented Camp is exquisitely styled for the more exclusive safari experience.
-Zebra, giraffe, lion, a variety of antelope and superb birdlife will accompany you during your stay.
+Onguma Game Reserve is situated on the eastern side of Etosha and borders Fisher’s Pan.
+Onguma Game Reserve has more than 20,000 hectares of protected land and wildlife.
+The nature reserve boasts over 30 different animal species

 Day 10 : Etosha National Park

 Today is available for you to have time to relax in lovely comfortable surroundings while still giving time to be spent game viewing in the National Park as much as appeals in your own rental vehicle, within park regulations.
-Onguma also offers a choice of additional activities you can book and pay direct, including a sundowner drive on the Onguma Reserve.

 After breakfast you will depart for Okonjima, located at the base of the Omboroko Mountains near Waterberg.
 Arrive at Okonjima Bush Camp in time for lunch.
 Here you can enjoy superb accommodation and fantastic activities; starting with a guided afternoon excursion.

-Okonjima Bush Camp is situated at the edge of a wilderness area in the Omboroko Mountains, about three hours’ drive north from Windhoek.
+Your accommodation: Okonjima Bush Camp is situated at the edge of a wilderness area in the Omboroko Mountains, about three hours’ drive north from Windhoek.
 Accommodation here consists of nine charming thatched African Chalets.
 Each exclusive chalet enjoys complete privacy and is a unique combination of glass glass panels and canvas windows that can be completely opened for unrestricted views of the savannah that offers a truly magical African bush experience.
-All meals are taken at the cosy main Lapa area shaped like a camelthorn pod, which is also where all activities begin.
-Okonjima has an education and research centre and you will have the opportunity to learn about the AfriCat Foundation which is perfectly situated to conduct ecological research focusing on a variety of rare and endangered species.
-There are interesting guided walking trails on offer, and bird watching is also a popular activity as over 300 bird species have been identified here.

-Day 12 : Okonjima
+Day 12 : Okonjima Nature Reserve

 A full day of wonderful activities as offered by Okonjima.
 You will rise early and have tea/coffee and a snack before departing on the morning guided activity.
 Return to camp for a hearty brunch with time to relax and enjoy your peaceful bush surroundings until the afternoon guided activity commences.

-Day 13 : Okonjima > Windhoek
+Day 13 : Okonjima Nature Reserve > Windhoek

 Rise early this morning for another memorable guided activity before you return to Bush Camp for a sumptuous breakfast.
 After freshening up you will depart for Windhoek in the late morning, via the town of Okahandja, to arrive back in Windhoek in the mid afternoon.
-If time allows, you will have the option to visit the Woodcarvers Craft Market in Okahandja for some last minute curio shopping before continuing on to Windhoek.
-Upon your arrival in Windhoek you return your rental vehicle, in time for your ongoing international flight back home.

 Need Help?